 This is an issue that the higher education sector needs to tackle head-on with frank and open discussion.
 This event will reflect on what progress has been made since the release of Universities UK and the NUS's 2019 report on 'Black, Asian and minority ethnic student attainment at UK universities: #ClosingtheGap', and what more needs to be done across the sector.

 This online event will give you up-to-date briefings on the current issues surrounding ethnicity awarding gaps.
 Speakers will share good practice, emerging evidence and lessons learned.
-The conference will examine a range of themes, including but not limited to:
+Headline speakers include:

 This event is recommended for everyone who works on or is interested in issues surrounding diversity, inclusion and BAME student attainment in higher education.
 Possible titles are suggested below, but we encourage anyone interested in the issue to attend: